-These soft and chewy vegan pumpkin cookies have crisp edges and are packed with pumpkin puree!
-These cookies are made with simple ingredients and come together in one bowl.
+These soft and chewy vegan pumpkin cookies have crisp edges, puffy centers, and are packed with pumpkin puree!
+They are made with simple ingredients and are the perfect Fall treat.

 Ingredients you'll need